 For another refreshing choice, head over to the city of Alachua and cool off at the Splash Park at Hal Brady Recreation Complex.
 The 160-acre park’s large fountain, spouting cool water from the ground, is a great alternative for guests who aren’t strong swimmers.
 Both children and adults can enjoy the fountain and relax on one of the park’s beach chairs.
 Park admission for the fountain is free.

 The Blue Grotto splashpad at Depot Park is inspired by underground Florida caverns.
-Water cannons, water jets, and waterfalls provide plenty of fun while fossils provided by the Florida Museum inpsire wonder and discovery.
+Water cannons, water jets, and waterfalls provide plenty of fun while hidden fossils from the Florida Museum of Natural History let kids peek into the state’s past.
 Admission is free.
+Click to explore things to do at Depot Park.

 City of Gainesville Pools